Oyster card: Validity

-‡ = PAYG is valid on Heathrow Express, Gatwick Express and Southeastern High Speed services between London St Pancras and Stratford International, but special fares apply which don't count into any caps nor allow transferring between other National Rail services in a single journey.

 TfL services

 Oyster is operated by Transport for London and has been valid on all London Underground, London Buses, DLR and London Tramlink services since its launch in 2003, and on all London Overground services since their start of operation.
-However, Oyster is not accepted on Elizabeth line west of West Drayton towards Reading, which is the only TfL service not accepting Oyster.
+However, Oyster is not accepted on Elizabeth line west of West Drayton towards Reading, which is the only TfL service not accepting Oyster, due to the fares (set by GWR) being both outside TfL's jurisdiction and Greater London.

 National Rail

 The introduction of Oyster pay as you go on the National Rail commuter rail network in London was phased in gradually over a period of about six years (see Roll-out history).
 Since January 2010, PAYG has been valid on all London suburban rail services which accept Travelcards.
 Additionally, PAYG may be used at a selected number of stations which lie just outside the zones.
 New maps were issued in January 2010 which illustrates where PAYG is now valid.

 Certain limitations remain on National Rail, however.
-Airport services Stansted Express and Thameslink Luton Airport services all run outside the Travelcard zones, so PAYG is not valid on those services either.

 Heathrow Express accepts Oyster pay as you go since 19 February 2019.

 In November 2007, the metro routes operated by Silverlink were brought under the control of TfL and operated under the brand name London Overground.
 From the first day of operation, Oyster PAYG became valid on all Overground routes.

-London Oyster Cards and contactless cards will be accepted on many Southern, Gatwick Express and Thameslink services in early 2016.
-These include to Gatwick Airport station and five other Surrey railway stations, as well as to Luton Airport.
+Since 2010, some stations both outside the London fare zones and outside the TfL network have started accepting Oyster Cards, starting with the c2c stations to Grays, and has been expanded progressively to Shenfield, Broxbourne, Hertford East, Hertford North, Potters Bar, Radlett, Epsom, Gatwick Airport, Swanley and Dartford.
+The final expansion of the Oyster area occurred in August 2019, since then, new stations have been added only to the contactless area, but not Oyster.